How does this medication work? What will it do for me?

 Estradiol patch belongs to the class of medications known as estrogen replacement therapy.
 It is used for the management of menopausal symptoms such as abnormal uterine bleeding, hot flushes, sweating, and chills.

 Estradiol is a type of estrogen, a female hormone that is produced by the ovaries.
 At menopause, the amount of estrogen made by the ovaries declines and symptoms such as hot flashes (sudden, extreme feeling of warmth) and vaginal dryness can occur.
-Most women reach menopause naturally around the age of 50, but some women may undergo menopause sooner due to many causes, including surgery.
+Most people reach menopause naturally around the age of 50, but some people may undergo menopause sooner due to many causes, including surgery.

 Some forms of the estradiol patch are also used to prevent osteoporosis when there are low estrogen levels in the body.
 In situations where bone loss or fracture has already occurred, using the estradiol patch may help to slow down further bone loss.
 It is used in addition to other measures to help prevent osteoporosis, such as calcium and vitamin D supplements, quitting smoking, and regular weight-bearing exercise.